 Can you challenge a low appraisal?

 The short answer is yes you can.
 Generally, you have a few options:

 Submit a Reconsideration of Value to the appraiser

 This challenge needs to originate from the lender, but if you can bring evidence-based on comparables in the neighborhood, you may have a case.

 This requires you to switch lenders and may be costly, but if you feel the appraisal that you received is way below your expectations, it could be worth it.

 Negotiate with the buyer

-In many cases, the buyer of the home wants the home as much as you want to sale it so you may be able to work out a deal, even if the appraisal comes in lower than expectations.
+In many cases, the buyer of the home wants the home as much as you want to sell it so you may be able to work out a deal, even if the appraisal comes in lower than expectations.
 This includes reducing your asking price, having the buyer bring extra money to the table or meet somewhere in the middle.
-This is really the part where your real estate agent should work on behalf of you and get the buyer to the negotiating table.
+This is the part where your real estate agent should work on behalf of you and get the buyer to the negotiating table.